DiscordGIR/gir/README.md

 LAVALINK_PASS          = "yourpasswwordhere"
 SPOTIFY_CLIENT_ID      = "YOUR SPOTIFY CLIENT ID"
 SPOTIFY_CLIENT_SECRET" = "YOUR SPOTIFY SECRET"

-# the below are for the stonks cog, leave these out
-# if you don't need it, but be sure to comment out the
-# cog in main.py as well
-RH_USER = "ROBINHOOD USERNAME"
-RH_PASS = "ROBINHOOD PASSWORD"
-CMC_KEY = "COINMARKETCAP TOKEN"

 # the below is for the canijailbreak command
 CIJ_KEY = "CIJ TOKEN"